Clinton says raised well-founded concerns on Russia

 "Human rights is part of who we are.
 And we expressed concerns that we thought were well founded about the conduct of the elections," she said.

-"We are supportive of the rights and aspirations of the Russian people to be able to make progress and realize a better future for themselves."
+"We are supportive of the rights and aspirations of the Russian people to be able to make progress and realise a better future for themselves."

-Clinton also said that U.S.-Russian disagreement over the Western alliance's plans for a missile defense system in Europe did not justify Russia taking military counter-measures.
+Clinton also said that U.S.-Russian disagreement over the Western alliance's plans for a missile defence system in Europe did not justify Russia taking military counter-measures.

 She said the system "will not and cannot affect Russia's strategic balance."